Why Consider Multi-Guided Expeditions?

-Your time here is precious and you want to get your money’s worth.
-The Galapagos Islands are an amazing place.
-Don’t waste time waiting for the tour guides’ explanation to evolve into another language!
-Satisfy your curiosity in one fell swoop, and move onto the next magical discovery with multi-guided expeditions!
+Your time here is precious, and you want to get your money’s worth.
+The Galapagos Islands are a fantastic place.
+Save time waiting for the tour guides’ explanation to evolve into another language!
+Satisfy your curiosity in one fell swoop, and move on to the subsequent magical discovery with multi-guided expeditions!
 You never know when a blue-footed booby will have spread its wings and flown off or scurried under a rock.

-Here’s a list of all the activities you have available on the Santa Cruz II:
+Here’s a list of all the activities you have available on our expedition vessels:

 - On-land excursions